zbjornson/node-bswap/README.md

 (NEON)](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0489h/Cihjgdid.html)),
 which process multiple array elements simultaneously.

-Native code requires one of:
-* MSVC 2015 or later
-* Clang 3.4.x or later
-* GCC 4.8.x or later
-* ICC 16 or later

 In the browser or when native code is unavailable, this library falls back to the fastest JavaScript implementation.
 The JavaScript implementation is also always explicitly available: